-Public health groups sue the FDA over its failure to prohibit the sale of menthol cigarettes.
+Public health groups sued the FDA over its failure to prohibit the sale of menthol cigarettes.

-The Tobacco Control Act prohibits the sale of flavored cigarettes, but it has expressly exempted menthol and tobacco flavor since its enactment in 2009.
-The Act requires the FDA to reevaluate the tobacco product standards, including this special rule for cigarettes, on a periodic basis.
-FDA has not reevaluated the product standard, nor has it taken any action to issue a product standard prohibiting the sale of menthol cigarettes.
+The Tobacco Control Act (TCA) prohibits the sale of flavored cigarettes, but it has expressly exempted menthol and tobacco flavors since its enactment in 2009.
+The TCA requires the FDA to reevaluate tobacco product standards, including this special rule for cigarettes, on a periodic basis.
+The FDA had not reevaluated the product standard, nor had it taken any action to issue a product standard prohibiting the sale of menthol cigarettes.

-On June 17, 2020, the African American Tobacco Control Leadership Council (AATCLC) and Action on Smoking and Health (ASH) filed a lawsuit against the FDA in the Northern District of California alleging unreasonable delay on the part of the agency in banning menthol in cigarettes.
+On June 17, 2020, the African American Tobacco Control Leadership Council (AATCLC) and Action on Smoking and Health (ASH) filed a lawsuit against the FDA in the Northern District of California, alleging unreasonable delay on the part of the agency in banning menthol in cigarettes.
+Specifically, their lawsuit alleged:

-- Despite thousands of pages of data, two separate, detailed reports, two Advanced Notices of Proposed Rulemaking evidencing FDA’s intent to begin the rulemaking process for banning menthol, and the Tobacco Control Act’s requirement that the FDA periodically reevaluate existing tobacco product standards, the agency has failed to act to prohibit menthol in cigarettes, which is actionable as “unreasonable delay” of agency action under the Administrative Procedure Act (APA);
+- Despite thousands of pages of data, two separate, detailed reports, two Advanced Notices of Proposed Rulemaking evidencing the FDA’s intent to begin the rulemaking process for banning menthol, and the TCA’s requirement that the FDA periodically reevaluate existing tobacco product standards, the agency failed to act to prohibit menthol in cigarettes, which is actionable as “unreasonable delay” by an agency under the Administrative Procedure Act (APA);

-- The agency has never provided any substantive response as required by the APA or FDA’s regulations to AATCLC and other public health groups’ 2013 petition to FDA to begin the rulemaking process to ban menthol in cigarettes; and
+- The agency never provided any substantive response, as required by the APA and the FDA’s regulations, to the 2013 citizen petition from AATCLC and other public health groups to the FDA that requested for it to begin the rulemaking process to ban menthol in cigarettes; and

-- As an alternative claim, the plaintiffs allege that FDA’s intentional pivot away from addressing menthol constitutes an arbitrary and capricious action that must be reversed.
+- As an alternative claim, the plaintiffs alleged that the FDA’s intentional pivot away from addressing menthol constituted an arbitrary and capricious action that must be reversed.

-The groups request several forms of relief from the court, which include an affirmative order requiring the FDA to begin a rulemaking process to address menthol to the list of characterizing flavors in cigarettes, an order requiring the FDA to respond to the citizen petition, and an order requiring FDA to reevaluate the tobacco product standards as required by the Act.
+The groups requested several forms of relief from the court, including an affirmative order requiring the FDA to begin a rulemaking process to address menthol to the list of characterizing flavors in cigarettes, an order requiring the FDA to respond to the citizen petition, and an order requiring FDA to reevaluate the tobacco product standards as required by the TCA.